open-edge-platform/infra-onboarding/tinker-actions/src/cexec/README.md

 quay.io/tinkerbell/actions/cexec:latest
 ```

+NOTICE: This file has been modified by Intel Corporation.
+Original file can be found at [github.com/tinkerbell/actions](https://github.com/tinkerbell/actions).

 The `cexec` Action performs *execution* either within a [chroot](https://en.wikipedia.org/wiki/Chroot) environment
 or within the base filesystem.
 The primary use-case is being able to provision
 files/an Operating System to disk and then being able to execute something that